Alexhuszagh/alexhuszagh.github.com/_posts/2016-10-31-using-qttest-effectively.markdown

 static TestQString TEST_QSTRING;
 ```

-Finally, we define our entry point and run the suite.
+Finally, we define our entry point and run each fixture within the suite.

 ```cpp
 #include "suite.hpp"